-It's easy to make a mistake scaling and shifting RAND, so always perform tests like this.
+It is easy to make a mistake scaling and shifting RAND, so always perform tests like this.
 And certainly more than nine, with your eyes open, if you're about to sign off on software before committing to mass distribution.

 Raw RAND values aren't so bad.
 They have a lot of decimal places so the number of possible values is huge.
-Repetition is possible but infrequent.
+Exact repetition is possible but infrequent.

-Duplicates arise more often when you manipulate and condense RAND values into a relatively small range.
+Duplicates arise more often when you produce values in a limited range.

-An example of a list of random numbers required to be within a specified range without repeats is a lottery draw simulator.
-In the real thing, numbers might be on uniquely numbered balls which are pulled from a container without being returned.
+An example is a lottery draw simulator.
+In the real thing, numbers might be on uniquely numbered balls pulled from a container without being returned.
 Basic random number generation does not model this.

 Lottery numbers are commonly referred to as "random numbers" but they are not.
-Once you introduce the idea of non-repetition, they become a set of numbers that can be used up with no further choices possible.
+Once you introduce the idea of non-repetition, they become a set of numbers each of which can be used once, so the set can be used up.
 Coins, dice, roulette wheels and Brownian particle movements are not like that.
-You can make as many numbers as you like if duplication is not a consideration.
+You can come back as many times as you like if duplication is not a consideration.

-Numbered balls in a lottery machine are like a shuffled deck of cards: a known set of values arranged in random order.
+Numbered balls in a lottery machine are like a shuffled deck of cards: a known, finite set of values arranged in random order.
 A random permutation, in other words, and a different class of beast from what RAND gives us.

-You could recalculate the sheet until a suitable set of numbers arises, but that is an inefficient way to work.
-We need a process that reliably produces the required result in one shot.
+You could keep recalculating a sheet containing multiple RANDs until a set of numbers without duplicates appears but that is very inefficient.
+We need a process that reliably produces the list in one shot.

-The first is a quick-and-dirty method suitable for one-offs where tidiness is not an issue:
+The first is a quick method suitable for one-offs where tidiness is not important: